 - Wear green – Beltane is, of course, a festival of nature.
 Wear green clothing to increase your love and abundance.
 To enhance things further attach a sprig of greenery close to your heart, to encourage your chakra.

-- Should you require more information, we have gathered a team of highly practised telephone readers, who offer a wide range of psychic reading styles.
+- In summary, should you require more information, we have gathered a team of highly practised telephone readers.
+All of whom offer a wide range of psychic reading styles.